Starving Time: Third supply misfortune

-Winter 1609–1610
+Winter 1609–1610: Hunger and cannibalism

 At Jamestown, a drought earlier in 1609 during the normal growing season had left the fields of the colonists of Virginia barren.
 Combined with the lack of trade with the Native Americans and the failure of the third supply to arrive with expected supplies, the colony found itself with far too little food for the winter.
+A diet of only maize (corn) results in vitamin deficiency (causing pellagra and scurvy, which likely worsened the reported apathy and despair).
 With the new arrivals, there were many more mouths to feed.
 There are few records of the hardships the colonists experienced in Virginia that winter.
 Arms and valuable work tools were traded to the Powhatans for a pittance in food.
 Houses were used as firewood.
+Settlers ate laundry starch intended for gentleman fashion.
 Archaeologists have found evidence that they ate cats, dogs, horses, and rats.

-Cannibalism was confirmed in 2013 to have occurred in at least one case; the remains of a teenage girl of about fourteen years old was forensically analyzed and shown to have telltale marks consistent with butchering meat.
-A scientist has suggested another sinister possibility: arsenic poisoning.
+Cannibalism was confirmed in 2013 to have occurred in at least one case; the remains of a teenage girl of about fourteen years were forensically analyzed and shown to have telltale marks consistent with butchering meat.
+The excavators found the girl's skull and leg bones, together with bones of "butchered horses and dogs" in a "trash deposit" in an underground room that had been used as a kitchen at that time.
+According to the forensic evidence, cuts made to the skull and bones clearly indicate that brain and edible tissue had been separated from the bones in the same way as with butchered animals, providing "clear evidence of cannibalism."
+An analysis of the teeth and bones shows that the girl – who was named Jane by the excavators, while her real name is not known – had only recently immigrated, probably from southern England.